 The American Pit Bull Terrier is one of the most popular dog breeds in America (an estimated 3.6 million Pit Bulls).
-And despite their bad rep, Pit Bulls can be loving and affectionate dogs.
-But their bulky frame and wide head makes you wonder what they were actually bred for.
+And despite their bad rep, the infamous Pit Bulls can be loving dogs.
+But their bulky frame and wide head, you may wonder what they were bred to do.

-The ancestors of the Pit Bull were originally bred in the UK for bull baiting, ratting and dog fights.
-Along with Bulldogs, they were the dog-of-choice for these bloodsports.
-But after they arrived in America, Pit Bulls were reinvented to be multi-purpose dogs.
-Today, they’re mainly used as guard dogs, watch dogs or companions, but also serve many other purposes.
+The early Pit Bulls were originally bred in the UK for bull baiting, ratting and dog fights.
+Along with Bulldogs, they were the “breed-of-choice” for these bloodsports.
+However, after arriving in North America, Pit Bulls were reinvented to be multi-purpose dogs.
+Today, they’re mainly bred to be guard dogs or family companions.

-The history of Pit Bulls is not as simple as you would think.
-They’ve come a long way since their old days.
-Let’s dive into the rich history and origin story of the Pit Bull to see why they were bred the way they are.
-We’ll also explore the initial purpose these dogs.
+The history of Pit Bulls is not so simple.
+In fact, they’ve come a long way since their old days.
+So with that said, let’s dive into the dark history and origin story of the Pit Bull to learn about their past roles, jobs and exactly what they were bred for.

 RECOMMENDED: The Playful Blue Nose Pit Bull